-Black circle: People who do not wish to be photographed or filmed will be wearing a black circle.
-Permission must be sought from every individual in a photograph before any publication.
+Black circle: People who do not wish to be photographed or filmed under any circumstances will be wearing a black circle.
+Make very sure to not include any part of them in photographs or films.
+For those without a black circle, permission must be sought from every individual in a photograph before any publication.